djbyways/Mixed_liquids/README.md

 # Mixed_liquids
 Distillation at microscale
-At regular paper on distillation at microscale Different scenarios of mixed liquid droplet evaporation
+A regular paper on distillation at microscale Different scenarios of mixed liquid droplet evaporation are observed experimentally, discussed and modelled analytically